siegerhansma/acumulus/README.md

 # Unofficial Acumulus PHP SDK
 Official Acumulus documentation: https://apidoc.sielsystems.nl/

 This package uses [Guzzle](https://github.com/guzzle/guzzle) to make the cUrl requests to Acumulus.
+Because of its dependency to Guzzle, this package requires PHP >= 5.4 to function.
 ## Installation
 ### Via composer
 Add the package to your composer.json file